pjbriggs/ansible-palfinder-galaxy/README.rst

  - ``palfinder.yml``: playbook for setting up the Palfinder Galaxy instance
  - ``cetus.yml``: playbook for setting up the Cetus Galaxy instance
+ - ``centaurus.yml``: playbook for setting up the Centaurus Galaxy instance

 Nb the playbooks include the passwords for the various accounts in the ``palfinder_passwds.yml`` file, which have been encrypted using